FlowFX/flowfx.de/pages/now.md

 I'm living in Mannheim, Germany,

-- happily working as a backend developer at [ioki](https://ioki.com/), and
+- happily working as a backend developer at [ioki](https://ioki.com/),
 - <strike>regularly sometimes training at ~[CrossFit Rhein-Neckar](http://www.crossfit-rhein-neckar.de/)</strike>
 - <strike>and playing my trombone in a new band. :)</strike>
+- training at home using mostly kettlebells,
+- going for walks along the Neckar river, and
 - waiting for Corona times to end.

 When my activities or priorities change, I’ll update this page.
-Last update was November 23rd, 2020.
+Last update was January 10th, 2021.